-- a) For contravening SSR 306 [iv] g) SSR Part 2 art 12.1.16 and 13.1.26 exceeding the RallySafe demarcated speed limit in competitive and decontrolled sections.
-Two (2) minutes penalty for exceeding the speed limit, or five (5) minutes for exceeding the speed limit by more than 10%, as verified by RallySafe.
-A 2km/h tolerance will be allowed to cater for possible GPS and logger variations.
-No exceptions above that.
-The Clerk of the Course may impose stricter penalties in the case of repeat offences. - b) Cutting corners marked by corner markers indicating the inside of the corner.
-Penalty for flattening the marker, taking the marker out, passing on the inside of the marker.
+- a) The penalty for exceeding the RallySafe averaged speed limit is two minutes for every transgression.
+The Clerk of the Course may impose stricter penalties in the case of repeat offences.
+Refer SSR 303 [v] and 308 [iii] - b) Cutting corners marked by corner markers indicating the inside and/or outside of the corner.
+Penalty for flattening the marker, taking the marker out, passing on the inside/outside of the marker.
 Two minutes penalty for each marker.
-The CoC may increase the penalty for more than two incidences.
+The CoC may increase the penalty for more than three incidences.
 Refer SSR 305 [iv].